angelochillemix/pmi-users-sync/README.txt

 3. PMI Users page where PMI users list from Excel file or Web Serice are displayed.
 From this page it is possible to trigger a manual synchornization clicking the Update button.

 ## Changelog

+### 1.4.2
+* Fix null post returned when checking ACF fields exist by returning "WP_Post | null" notation applicable only starting with PHP 8.1

 ### 1.4.1
 * Typo in README.txt